 South Carolina law holds bars, restaurants, and other establishments liable for damages when a drunk driving accident occurs, if:

-• The establishment or their employee served alcohol to a minor.
+• The establishment or its employee served alcohol to a minor.

-• The establishment or their employees served alcohol to an obviously intoxicated person.
+• The establishment or its employees served alcohol to an obviously intoxicated person.

 Minors, on the other hand, are exceptions to the rule exempting social hosts from liability.
 Any adult that supplies alcohol to an underage driver can be liable for damages from a drunk driving accident, despite their role as a social host.